 Students should expect to complete 20-30 minutes of math homework each day (Monday through Thursday).
-Homework may include viewing video, taking notes, online quizzes, projects, work not completed in class, reviews for assessment, and more traditional homework practice assignments.
-Students claiming to have "no homework" on a week night should be reviewing completed assignments for upcoming assessments.
+Homework may include viewing video or other online resources, taking notes, online quizzes, projects, work not completed in class, reviews for assessment, and more traditional homework practice assignments.
+Students claiming to have "no homework" on a week night should be reviewing the completed assignments in their math notebooks to prepare for upcoming assessments.
 Summative assessments will take place at the end of each unit.
 Students will also complete one to two quizzes over recent material every week.
-The focus for instruction is development of higher order thinking skills (HOTS) and mastery of each standard.
-Students will engage in a variety of individual and group learning activities to achieve mastery.
+The focus for instruction is development of higher order thinking skills (HOTS) and mastery of each learning target.
+Students will be given multiple opportunitites to demonstrate mastery.

 I look forward to working with you to ensure your student's success.
 Please feel free to contact me with any questions or concerns.
 The best time to reach me by telephone is during my planning period (8:35-9:30).
 You may also email me any time.